One writer finds out the surprising reasons, and what those mean for all the single ladies...

 Here is a little snapshot of what I learned from them over an evening of pizza and beer.

 First off?
 They do want marriage.
 Their frustration with pursuing women at church has little to do with laziness, or indifference about dating.
 All the men I talked to were searching for love.
 Some had even been married or engaged in the past, and now found themselves single once again.
-My Faith Is Keeping Me Single
+My Strict Christian Faith Is The Reason I Can't Find A Man

 When I asked them why they wanted to get married, Luke, age 40, admitted that he's wanted to be married and have kids ever since he was an adolescent.
 "Between the ages of ten and thirteen, I developed a vision of what I wanted my life to be like when I was a grown man.
 Marriage and kids have always been part of it.
 That's what I've been working towards and building towards all these years."